 Generally, the Patient Protection and Affordable Care Act (PPACA) requires that by Jan.
 1, 2015, applicable large employers must decide whether to "pay or play" in the realm of employer-sponsored group health plans.

-An employer may be required to "pay" a penalty for failing to offer a group health plan, providing unaffordable coverage or providing coverage that provides less than the minimum value requirement.
+An employer may be required to pay a penalty for failing to offer a group health plan altogether or for providing coverage that is either unaffordable or not of minimum value.
 The penalty would be triggered if one of the employer's full-time employees obtained coverage through a health insurance exchange and qualified for a premium tax subsidy.

 Alternatively, an employer will not pay a penalty if it decides to "play" by offering affordable, minimum value group health coverage for its employees (and their dependents).
-PPACA refers to the "pay or play" requirement as "shared responsibility," and employers need to understand the possible impact on plan designs, contribution strategies and workforce planning.
+PPACA refers to the "pay or play" requirement as "shared responsibility" or the “employer mandate,” and employers need to understand the possible impact on plan designs, contribution strategies and workforce planning.

 This section includes information on the employer mandate requirement.